TracyZhangyr/Minecraft-Geolocator/docs/final.md

 <img src="https://raw.githubusercontent.com/alaister123/Geolocator/main/docs/img_final/single%20vgg16.PNG" width='500'/>

-The VGG16 section was imported from tensorflow.
+The pre-trained VGG16 model was imported from TensorFlow Keras.
 For specific configuration, please refer [here]( https://github.com/tensorflow/tensorflow/blob/v2.3.1/tensorflow/python/keras/applications/vgg16.py#L45-L225).
+To remove the fully connected layers in the pre-trained VGG16, we set include_top = False.
+Then we connect the modified VGG16 with our dense layers.
 The first dense layer has units = 128, with relu activation.
 To avoid overfitting the data, we decide to add dropout layers with a dropout rate of 0.2.
-The final output layer has an output size of 2 with linear activation function.
-We fit the training data with batch_size = 3 and epochs = 7.
-The optimizer was “adam” and the loss function is MSE.
+The final output layer has an output size of 2 with a linear activation function.
+With the callbacks of ModelCheckpoint and EarlyStopping, the model will save every improved model and stop training when there are no improvements on MSE after 3 epochs.

+For this model, we have two training steps.
+In the first step, we freeze all Conv Blocks and keep all initial weights in pre-trained VGG16: set all layers.trainable = False.
+Then, we only train the dense layers.
+We fit the training data with batch_size = 10 and epochs = 7.
+The optimizer was "adam," and the loss function is MSE.
+After this training step, we obtain the trained top dense layers for our model.
+In the second step, we fine-tune our entire model: unfreeze the Conv Block 5 and train the last several convolutional layers with dense layers to extract features specific to our model.
+We again fit the training data with epochs = 3 and the optimizer "adam" with a small learning rate of 0.0001 to avoid overfitting.

 ## Evaluation